mace-cream/slurm-test-env/README.md

 | john      | 123456      | 10000 | 5000 | ldap  |

 `zhaofengt` is the user with sudo privilege on manage node.
 You can login to the computers through `ssh` if you are on the 15th floor of C2, Nanshan Park.

+For machines with hostname equal to raspberrypi, the test user is `pi` with password `raspberry`.
+This is the default user and password of the official OS image.

 ## How to create user with the same UID and GID on same machine?
 With the example user `zhaofengt` and UID = GID = 1010, the command is as follows: